Factbox: A Bet Three Ways: Australia's Crown Resorts weighs M&A options

-Australia's second largest casino operator Star Entertainment Group Ltd (SGR.AX) lobbed a takeover approach for Crown Resorts on Monday, the third for the company since it was declared unfit for a Sydney gambling licence in February. read more
+SYDNEY (Reuters) - Australia’s second largest casino operator Star Entertainment Group Ltd lobbed a takeover approach for Crown Resorts on Monday, the third for the company since it was declared unfit for a Sydney gambling licence in February.

 The move gives Crown shareholders - including founder James Packer, who has 37% - three very different propositions to consider.
 The company has been considered as a takeover target since its shares were battered by regulatory problems and pandemic-related border closures.